hankertrix/SgSL-Sign-Bank/src/pages/signs/surgery.md

 ---
 layout: "@layouts/MarkdownLayout.astro"
-title: Surgery
+title: Surgery / Surgeon
 image: ./assets/images-of-signs/surgery.gif
 category: Vocabulary
 ---

+![Surgery](@signs/surgery.gif)

 Do this gesture based on where you had the surgery.
-The gesture shown below is generic, but also shows surgery on the palm.
+The gesture shown above is generic, but also shows surgery on the palm.

-![Surgery](@signs/surgery.gif)